Creamy beef and noodles with stew meat is a great stovetop recipe that is hearty, flavorful, and filling for the whole family.

 I love the taste of garlic after it has been browned in a skillet.
 It will really enrich the creamy beef and noodles recipe.

-Remove the meat from the skillet and set on a plate to the side.
+Remove the meat from the skillet and set it on a plate to the side.

-Put butter into the skillet and scrape it around some.
+Put the butter into the skillet and scrape it around some.

 You can use 2% milk if you’d like something lower in fat.
 It will still taste just as creamy.